 General Oil Rig Information

 Off shore oil rigs stretch from Long Beach to Santa Maria on the coast of California.
 Some are decommissioned, but most are still in active operation.
-Some of these rigs are in deep water; their support structures rise from depths of 600 feet.
+Some of these rigs are in deep water; their support structures rising from depths of 700 feet or more.
 The oil rig pillars and cross beams act as an open water oasis – a home for reef & wall critters, and a resting/feeding stop for open ocean species.
 They make excellent artificial reefs.
-The rigs are also no-take zones, which mean there is no fishing or harvesting allowed near them.

 Some of these rigs allow dive boats to bring out scuba divers to explore the bits of life that now call the support structure home.
 A few of the rigs that can be currently visited by divers are Eureka, Ellen and Elley off the coast of Long Beach.
-Divers used to be able to visit Grace, but it has been off limits to divers since mid 2008.
+Divers used to be able to visit Grace out of Ventura Harbor, but it has been off limits to divers since mid-2008.
 Remember to be careful and responsible while out diving the oil rigs-any accident could cause a rig to be shut down to divers, losing a valuable diving resource.

-Oil platforms are busy, privately owned workstations and permission to dive them must be obtained well in advance from the oil company that owns them.
+Oil platforms are busy, privately owned workstations and sometimes permission to dive them must be obtained well in advance from the oil company that owns them but luckily this is not the case for the three rigs available to divers-Elly, Ellen and Eureka.

-Rigs make incredible off shore artifical reefs to learn more, please check out California Artificial Reefs , Minerals Management Service (MMS) and Rigs to Reefs and Rigs to Reefs
+Rigs make incredible off shore artificial reefs to learn more, please check out California Artificial Reefs, Minerals Management Service (MMS) and Rigs to Reefs and Rigs to Reefs

 Grace oil rig